Data-Driven Offline Optimization For Architecting Hardware Accelerators: Experimental Evaluation

-of our method removed in Appendix~\ref{sec:appx_ablation}, where we observe that utilizing both infeasible points and negative sampling are generally important for attaining good optimization performance.
-Appendix~\ref{app:additional_experiments} presents additional comparisons to COMs~\citep{trabucco2021conservative}---which only obtains negative samples via gradient ascent on the learned surrogate and does not utilize infeasible points---and P3BO~\citep{p3bo:arxiv:2020}---an state-of-the-art online method. \methodname\ outperforms both of these prior approaches.
+In all the experiments, we grant all the methods the same number of feasible points.
+Note that our method do not get to select these points, and use the same exact offline points across all the runs, while the online methods can actively select which points to query, and therefore require new queries for every run. ``$\mathcal{D}$(Best in Training)'' denotes the best latency value in the training dataset used in \methodname.
+We also present ablation results with different components of our method removed in Appendix~\ref{sec:appx_ablation}, where we observe that utilizing both infeasible points and negative sampling are generally important for attaining good results.
+Appendix~\ref{app:additional_experiments} presents additional comparisons to COMs~\citet{trabucco2021conservative}---which only obtains negative samples via gradient ascent on the learned surrogate and does not utilize infeasible points---and P3BO~\citet{p3bo:arxiv:2020}---an state-of-the-art online method in biology.

 \niparagraph{Architecting application-specific accelerators.} We first evaluate \methodname\ in designing specialized accelerators for each of the applications in Table~\ref{tab:models}.
 We train a conservative surrogate using the method in Section~\ref{sec:method} on the logged dataset for each application separately.
 The area constraint $\alpha$ (Equation~\ref{eqn:opt_prob}) is set to $\alpha = 29~\text{mm}^2$, a realistic budget for accelerators~\citep{yazdanbakhsh2021apollo}.
 Table~\ref{table:results_single_task} summarizes the results.
-On average, the best accelerators designed by \methodname\ outperforms the best accelerator configuration in the training dataset (last row Table~\ref{table:results_single_task}), by \textbf{2.46$\times$}.
+On average, the best accelerators designed by \methodname\ outperforms the best accelerator configuration in the training dataset (last row Table~\ref{table:results_single_task}), by 2.46$\times$.

-\methodname\ also outperforms the accelerators in the best online method by \textbf{1.54$\times$} (up to 5.80$\times$ and 6.62$\times$ in t-RNN Dec and t-RNN Enc, respectively).
-Moreover, perhaps surprisingly, \methodname\ generates accelerators that are better than the best online optimization method for \textbf{7/9 applications}, and performs on par in the other two scenarios (on average only 6.8$\%$ slowdown compared to the best accelerator with online methods in \mfive and \msix).
-These results indicates that offline optimization of accelerators using \methodname\ can be more data-efficient compared to online methods with active simulation queries.
-We also emphasize again that \methodname\ exhibits this strong performance by only learning from an equal number of feasible points as the online methods, and these are the worst feasible points in the training dataset.